-On June 3rd, four IES Communications employees embarked on a five-day bike fundraiser called AIDS/LifeCycle from San Francisco to Los Angeles.
+On June 3rd, four IES Communications employees embarked on a seven-day bike fundraiser called AIDS/LifeCycle from San Francisco to Los Angeles.
 The riders are Gilbert Romo, Tyler Larkey, Brad Sandman and Russell Olmstead.

-A five-day-long bike ride comes with a host of challenges, each rider having to deal with their own mental and physical obstacles.
+A seven-day-long bike ride comes with a host of challenges, each rider having to deal with their own mental and physical obstacles.

 “The ride is meant to challenge each person past their physical and mental limits,” said rider Gilbert Romo.
 “As it doesn’t come close to the challenges that people with AIDS and HIV deal with daily.”
 The Hills Angels Team consisted of 16 teammates from Arizona and California that was led by Tyler Larkey.
 The team rode each day in different groups but messaged each other all day.
 Once the day was over, the team would get together to discuss any challenges that occurred and share stories of their ride with one another.